-Ultimate Frisbee is a steadily growing sport known for its highly dynamic yet uniquely free spirited approach as a team sport.
+Ultimate Frisbee is a steadily growing sport known for its highly dynamic yet uniquely free-spirited approach as a team sport.
 According to the Sport and Fitness Association, in 2012 over five million people were playing ultimate in the United States alone (more than ice hockey, lacrosse, and rugby combined).
 As a result of frequent sprinting, cutting, jumping, diving, collisions, in combination with a high rate of mixed skill recreational play, injuries playing ultimate are fairly common.

-Preventing injuries for Ultimate Frisbee
+Preventing Ultimate Frisbee Injuries

-Here are some tips for how to avoid injury while playing Ultimate Frisbee
+Here are some tips for how to avoid injury while playing Ultimate Frisbee.

 Warm up and cool down